solidnerd/docker-bookstack/README.md

 ### Changes

-In 0.28.0 we changed the container http port from 80 to 8080 to allow root privileges to be dropped In 0.12.2 we removed `DB_PORT` .
+In 0.28.0 we changed the container http port from 80 to 8080 to allow root privileges to be dropped.
+In 0.12.2 we removed `DB_PORT`.
 You can now specify the port via `DB_HOST` like `DB_HOST=mysql:3306`

 ### Quickstart

-With Docker Compose is a Quickstart very easy.
+Docker Compose is the quickest way to start using BookStack.
 Run the following command:

 ```
-docker-compose up
+docker-compose up -d
 ```

-and after that open your Browser and go to [http://localhost:8080](http://localhost:8080) .
+and after that open your Browser and go to [http://localhost:8080](http://localhost:8080).
 You can login with username 'admin@admin.com' and password 'password'.

 ### Issues

 If you have any issues feel free to create an [issue on GitHub](https://github.com/solidnerd/docker-bookstack/issues).

+### Docker Secrets

+When using Docker compose, certain environment variables (DB\_HOST, DB\_DATABASE, DB\_USER, and DB\_PASSWORD) may be initialized as [Docker secrets](https://docs.docker.com/compose/compose-file/09-secrets/) to prevent their exposure within the docker-compose.yml file or via `docker inspect`.
+First, the values for each secret must be saved as individual files.
+Then, the docker-compose.yml file must be modified to correctly call these secrets.
+An example compose file is included at docker-compose.secrets.yml.
+Note that the environment variables listed above have been replaced with their \*\_FILE equivalents, and a new top-level "secrets" element has been added to the end of the file.

+Both the MySQL and MariaDB Docker implementations also support Docker secrets.
+See their documentation for details.

 ### How to use the Image without Docker compose